 Favorite Ferment: Her first love, kombucha.
 Favorite homemade flavor: Mango, cayenne & smoked paprika!

-Our Shop Fermentation Maven in Training, Devon Lee, is an adventurous eater and sourdough addict.
+Shop Fermentation Maven, Devon Lee, is an adventurous eater and sourdough addict.
 Joining the Preserved community has opened up a whole new delicious world that has transformed her kitchen into a fermentation lab.
 Along with kombucha and sourdough, umeshu, mirin, and different types of miso are part of her essential fermentation pantry.

 When she’s not at Preserved, Devon writes instructional content for universities and cultivates her vegetable garden.
 Her dream is to merge her love for words, food, and all things indexed by becoming a cookbook editor.
 With a background in information science, she's excited to provide accessible information about nutrition and sustainability to the local food scene.

 Favorite Ferment: Sourdough Miso Bread (homemade miso folded into the dough)

 Preserved began in 2015 as a pop-up shop on historic Piedmont Avenue in Oakland, California.
 We were generously supported in this endeavor by our friends at Neighbor, a Piedmont Avenue boutique that celebrates handmade homegoods.
 What began as a pop-up shop soon developed into a mutually beneficial, long-term partnership.

 We built a 100 square-foot cedar shed in Neighbor's beautiful backyard (a rare gem in a busy retail district).
 Some called it the Tiny Shed of Wonder.
 The Tiny Shed housed a small but essential assortment of canning and fermentation supplies and DIY kits.
 Outside the shed stood two picnic tables where we hosted our bi-weekly workshops.